 I’m not a fucking product to buy or sell, I’m not a slave on the social media market to be priced and sold!

 Do not talk about my quality!
-I was a linguist and poet before turning SEO so I still care for language and the usage of words.
+I was a linguist and poet before turning SEO.
+Thus I still care for language and the usage of words.

 Some of you might wonder how come I express myself so clumsily then at times.
 Well, English is my third language.
 I am born in Poland but live in Germany.

-Polish was first, my mother tongue, German was second language and then came English.
-So from this point of view my English is great!
+Polish was first, my mother tongue, German was my second language and only then came English.
+Taking this into account my English is great!

-Besides Polish, German and English I also learned Spanish and French but I suck at both, c’est la vie.
+Besides Polish, German and English I also learned Spanish and French in school but I suck at both, c’est la vie.
 What’s the point of this then?

 You need to treat your audience like real people, like human beings not numbers.
 They are your fans and your the artist on the scene!